adawenour/Marketplace-Platform/README.md

 Implementing responsive flat design concepts using bootstraps framework.
 Accept credit card payments from buyers and initiate transfers to third-party bank accounts Via stripe's API.
 Securing sensitive account data.
-Data validations, authorization and creating a variety of forms.
+Data validations, authorization and creating a variety of forms and lists.
 Also Using dropbox's API for hosting files in production.